GRAINS-Wheat extends run to 14-year high on Black Sea supply fears

 PARIS/SINGAPORE, March 3 (Reuters) - Chicago wheat extended its surge to set another 14-year high on Thursday, taking weekly gains to more than a quarter, as Russia's invasion of Ukraine continued to fan fears of massive disruption to exports from the Black Sea region.

-Corn rose 1.8% and soybeans were up 0.8% as the markets also assessed the potential loss of large corn and sunflower oil supplies from Ukraine and Russia.
+Corn and soybeans edged higher as the market weighed the potential loss of large corn and sunflower oil supplies from Ukraine and Russia against improving weather for South American crops.
 POI/

 Russia and Ukraine account for about 29% of global wheat exports, 19% of corn exports and 80% of exports of sunflower oil, which competes with soyoil.

-The most-active wheat contract on the Chicago Board of Trade (CBOT) Wv1 was up 5.6% at $10.99 a bushel by 0925 GMT.
+The most-active wheat contract on the Chicago Board of Trade (CBOT) Wv1 was up 4.2% at $10.84-1/2 a bushel by the end of the overnight session.
 It earlier breached the $11 psychological threshold to reach its highest since March 2008.

 The week-old war has closed Ukrainian ports and prompted unprecedented Western financial sanctions against Russia, leaving crop buyers rushing to seek alternative supply sources.